Frequently asked questions

 What kind of information can I export from iMineralysis™?

-You can copy the optimized matrix of coefficients for mineral and fluids from the screen into a spreadsheet, and save the curves with the fractions of constituents that results from the optimization in LAS format.
-You can also save the matrices of search limits and coefficients in internal iMineralysis™ format for later use in other projects.
+You can export LAS files with the modeled curves and fractions of constituents that result from the optimization.
+Additionally, you can export a CSV file with optimized matrix coefficients, average fractions, and errors for each well and each optimization.
+This output can be used for mapping results in other applications.
+Alternatively, you can copy the optimized matrix of coefficients for mineral and fluids from the screen into a spreadsheet.
+You can also save the matrices of search limits and coefficients in internal iMineralysis™ format for later use in other iMineralysis™ projects

 How do I select which log samples to use for the optimization?